Botfuel/botfuel-dialog/references/prompt_dialog.md

 ## Implementation

-In order to use the prompt dialog, you need to import the class and extend it to your dialog class.
+In order to use the PromptDialog, you need to import the class and extend it to your dialog class.

 _The following example illustrate a travel dialog_